Bewitched by a Visit to Salem

 One of the best things to do in Salem is just to walk around.
 There are tons of famous houses/buildings from different movies, lots of interesting and unique architecture, and a resident population who takes decorating for Halloween, and their witchy past very seriously :).
 The city is imminently walkable.
 Everything is quite concentrated in the core area.

 We headed to the wharf for a belated birthday supper shortly after we arrived in town.
-We narrowed down restaurant choice partly based on “who is still serving food?” as by the time we settled in, walked the dogs, and ordered their room service (necessary!) it was around 930pm.
+Our choices for where to eat were narrowed down ultimately by choosing a restaurant “who is still serving food?” as by the time we settled in, walked the dogs, and ordered their room service (necessary!) it was around 930pm.
 We totally lucked out with our choice to head to Sea Level Oyster Bar.

 It is in a fantastic location, right on the wharf and a quick 5-minute walk from the hotel, and a charming little restaurant!
 Great nautical theme (classy, not overdone) and extraordinary food.
 Everything was fresh and delicious, with some very unique dishes.
 I love a good chowder (and despise a poor chowder), so I decided to go with the chowder and a pumpkin salad.
 The chowder was extraordinary – definitely, in my top three all-time chowders and the salad was SO impressive!
 It is served atop a generous slice of baked pumpkin, and everything was fresh, crisp, and full of rich flavour.